Zweihander-Main/kindle-highlights-to-org/README.md

 - Include more options for tree construction
 - FIX: notes are reversed per book
 - FIX: extra lines are inserted in certain org buffers (roam)
-- FIX: Book titles are occasionally not equal, change equality function?

 ## Available for Hire